zavyka/luci-passwall2-urltest-patch/README.md

 ### 🔄 Final Step
 After running the script, go to your router's web interface, navigate to the PassWall 2 -> Node List page, and press Ctrl + F5 in your browser to clear the browser cache and see the new button.

+⏪ Uninstallation & Recovery

+If you ever need to remove the patch and restore your system to its factory layout, you can choose one of the following methods:
+Method 1: 🔌 Local Offline Method (Highly Recommended)

+You don't even need an internet connection!
+A dedicated local command is automatically generated on your router during installation.
+Simply type this word in your SSH terminal and hit Enter:

+<pre><code>passwall2-urltest-uninstall</code></pre>

+Method 2: 🌐 Online Method
+Alternatively, you can run the uninstallation trigger directly from GitHub

+<pre><code>wget -qO- [https://raw.githubusercontent.com/zavyka/luci-passwall2-urltest-patch/main/patch.sh](https://raw.githubusercontent.com/zavyka/luci-passwall2-urltest-patch/main/patch.sh) | sh -s uninstall</code></pre>

+Note: Both methods will restore your original factory backup, clean up the LuCI cache, and leave your router completely clean.

+⭐ Support the Project

+If this patch made your life easier and helped you clean up dead configurations quickly, please give this repository a Star!
+It takes just one click but motivates me to build and maintain more OpenWrt patches in the future.
+Thank you for your support! 🙌

 </details>